-The Competition for the 2021 CINTAS Foundation Fellowship in Architecture & Design is now OPEN.
+The Competition for the 2021 CINTAS Foundation Fellowship in Architecture & Design is now OPEN (Deadline May 1, 2021)

 Candidates in the fields of architectural design, interior design, urban design and urban planning may submit applications for the fellowship.
 Candidates are encouraged to send their materials electronically to the email address below or ship portfolios by express mail if necessary.
 Acceptable methods include links files, Dropbox, Hightail, or flash drive.
 Hard copies of work samples are optional but may be included in one portfolio.
 In the event items are submitted that are not firmly attached to a portfolio, each should be individually labeled with the applicant's name.
 The date of execution of each work should be listed.
 For the purpose of historical value, the winner is expected to submit signed and dated portfolio to be added to the CINTAS Fellows Collection.